 - Possession of a firearm in beer liquor permit premises

-- Illegal conveyance or possession of deadly weapon in school safety zone
+- Illegal conveyance or possession of a deadly weapon in a school safety zone

-- Illegal conveyance of a deadly weapon or dangerous ordnance into courthouse
+- Illegal conveyance of a deadly weapon or dangerous ordnance into a courthouse

 - Having a Weapon Under Disability